atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 i
 * ft ‘
 A
-heyday— — pray what do you expedta Duke
+heyday----pray what do you expedta Duke
 .t •
 Sure, papa, " said she, bursting into tears, there is a great difference ‘‘ between Such a low man as Mr. Lew fon